by Matt Slick

 Alexandros: So talking about the big bang and how it was able to occur.
 It seems that physics allows an explanation for how the big bang may have occurred.
 I am not going to say that it is even close to being proven.

-Matt Slick: Atheism, when examined, as far as I can see, proves itself to be intellectually bankrupt.
+Matt Slick: Atheism--when examined and as far as I can see--proves itself to be intellectually bankrupt.
 In atheism, logical absolutes, the undergirding principles of rational discourse cannot be accounted for.
 Our own existence, the existence of the universe, cannot be accounted for either.
-This is especially problematic when you consider the impossibility of an infinite regression of uncaused causes, an actual infinite, potential infinite, necessary and sufficient conditions etc. Furthermore, in atheism there are no undergirding absolute morals.
+This is especially problematic when you consider the impossibility of an infinite regression of uncaused causes, an actual infinite, potential infinite, necessary and sufficient conditions, etc. Furthermore, in atheism there are no undergirding absolute morals.

 Alexandros: I do not think there is an infinite past

 Matt Slick: I find it interesting that atheists like to boast in their atheism, yet they promote a lack of belief.
 It is as though they also argue that they believe God does not exist.
 I believe that God is provable.
 But, proof is different from persuasion.

 Alexandros: Well, there is currently no actual proof for god; otherwise, I would expect most of the world would be theistic

 Matt Slick: How do you know there is no actual proof or God?
 How do you know that your statement is true?

 Alexandros: I really do not see how all I offer is my faith.
 I really do not.